symphoniacloud/coffee-store-v2/README.md

 This version contains the following changes since the 2020 version:

-* Uses TypeScript instead of Javascript, plus some opinionated build + package scripting
+* Uses TypeScript instead of Javascript
 * Uses CDK instead of SAM
 * Uses Github Actions instead of AWS CodeBuild for automation.
 Github Actions-to-AWS security uses OIDC, not long-lived access tokens.